 This amendment, and others in the name of Lord Goodman, seek to give effect to the recommendations set out in the Delegated Powers and Regulatory Reform Committee's report into the Bill.

 LORD SANDHURST LORD BLENCATHRA

-"(7) If it appears to a court or tribunal conducting any criminal or civil proceedings that- (a) a provision of a code, or (b) a failure to comply with a code, is relevant to a question arising in the proceedings, the provision or failure must be taken into account in deciding the question."
+733 Clause 39, page 31, line 26, leave out subsection (7) and insert - is relevant to a question arising in the proceedings, the provision or failure must be taken into account in deciding the question."